AdesisNetlife/grunt-pug-i18n/README.md

 ## Contributing

-In lieu of a formal styleguide, take care to maintain the existing coding style.
+Instead of a formal styleguide, take care to maintain the existing coding style.

-Add unit tests for any new or changed functionality.
+Add unit tests for any new or changed functionality
-Lint and test your code using [Grunt](http://gruntjs.com/).

 ### Development